q0j0p/day5-eda/individual.md

 ## Getting help

 What does the `man` command do?
 Use `man` to learn how to use `man`.
-Often, manpages are still a useful source of information.
+Often, man-pages are still a useful source of information.

 ##  Customizing `bash`